 This post will give more detail about the mapping of REA to VDML.

-William McCarthy developed the REA model in 1982 as a generalized accounting framework, but later evolved it together with Guido Geerts into an ontology for economic systems, covering value delivery among networks of economic agents Geerts, McCarthy (2002), McCarthy (1987).
+William McCarthy developed the REA model in 1987 as a generalized accounting framework (McCarthy 1987), but later evolved it together with Guido Geerts into an ontology for economic systems, covering value delivery among networks of economic agents (Geerts and McCarthy 2002).

 The REA ontology also contains rules for verifying completeness of the model, i.e., every REA model must specify who are the provider and recipient of every exchanged resource, how an agent receives and gives up each of its resources, and why events happen.
 The REA ontology does not specify notation – any data modeling technique can be used to describe REA models.
-Figure 5, above, illustrates an REA model in the UML notation.
+The figure above illustrates a REA model in the UML notation.

-Scope of the REA model is determined by granularity of economic resources (a resource can contain other resources), in contrast to VDML, where the scope is determined by granularity of a value proposition (defined as a value stream that may incorporate other value streams) where value streams may share capabilities) and collaboration, (a collaboration may contain other collaborations engaged in roles).
+Scope of the REA model is determined by granularity of economic resources (a resource can contain other resources), in contrast to VDML, where the scope is determined by granularity of a value proposition (defined as a value stream that may incorporate other value streams, where value streams may share capabilities) and collaboration, (a collaboration may contain other collaborations engaged in roles).
 The REA model also contains concepts for describing what could or should happen, i.e., commitments, contracts, schedules and policies.
-A mapping of REA concepts to VDML concepts appears in Table below.
+A mapping of REA concepts to VDML concepts is presented in the table below.

 networks, so more complex business networks can be composed of more discrete networks.